tommysam/swift-ProtocolDelegate-lab-swift-intro-000/README.md

 `emojis` is an instance property of type [(`String`, `String`)] where we then assign it a value of an empty array.
 What's stored in this array are tuples.

-We know that our `emojiGroupCreated(_:)` method takes in a tuple as its argument.
+We know that our `emojiGroupCreated(emojiGroup:)` method takes in a tuple as its argument.
 So in your implementation of this method, append to this `emojis` variable the tuple passed into this function.

 Right below that line of code, you need to do one more thing.
-We need to tell our `tableView` property to do something.. because the data it's relying on has changed!
+We need to tell our `tableView` property to do something, because the data it's relying on has changed!
 We need to tell it to reload its data.

 So type this line of code in below where you append the tuple passed in to the `emojis` property.